vladthesav/MoldAI/README.md

   - PyTorch
   - EfficientNet-Pytorch (instructions on how to download here https://github.com/lukemelas/EfficientNet-PyTorch)

- Start the server use the following command:
+ Start the server with the following command:
     -- python server.py